 - The parties will work to protect the privacy and dignity of everyone involved in the Process.

 - The parties will not take advantage of any mistakes, misunderstandings, inconsistencies or miscalculations of each other or any other participant, and shall promptly disclose them and seek to have them corrected.

 - The parties commit to meeting regularly and when they do meet, they will be prepared, having done any homework assigned.
 A party who needs to cancel a meeting for any reason shall give notice to all participants as soon as possible.

 - Meetings.
 The parties agree to work toward the resolution of issues in meetings with their attorneys and any mental health professionals, financial professionals and/or other experts that they and their attorneys agree to include as part of the Process.

 - Tone of Communications.
 The parties’ written and verbal communications will be respectful and constructive.
 Each party will respectfully listen to, acknowledge and attempt to understand the other’s point of view, even if they do not agree with it.
 They will use their best efforts not to interrupt each other or another participant in meetings.
-The parties will follow the Expectations of Clients and Professionals, which are attached.

 - Focus of Communications.
 The parties will try to focus on the issues that need to be resolved for both of them to move forward with their lives and to bring up past problems in their history only when constructive.

 - Communications Outside Collaborative Process.
 To maintain as constructive a settlement process as possible, the parties agree to try to avoid discussing settlement issues with each other outside of the Collaborative meetings.